-If you live in a city, opting out of traffic jams and overcrowded trains for life in the bike lane is seriously tempting.
+If you live in a city, opting out of traffic jams and overcrowded trains for life in the bike lane is seriously tempting—especially when you’re trying to stay socially distant.
 More and more U.S. cities are building bike lanes and actively trying to grow a more bike-friendly culture, prompting commuters to view their bikes as necessities rather than luxuries.
-This trend, while positive, comes with a catch-22: bikes are incredibly practical in cities, but city dwellers are lacking in space to store bikes.
+This trend, while positive, comes with a catch-22: Bikes are incredibly practical in cities, but city dwellers are lacking in space to store bikes.
 To help solve this problem, we’ve rounded up our favorite indoor bike storage solutions, from shelves to hooks and everything in between.

 Simple and reliable, the Leonardo is a favorite among the bike crowd.
 The top wheel hooks onto the handle, and a second piece is included to keep the bottom wheel from scuffing up your wall.
-It’s nothing fancy, but it’s highly effective—and at a great price.
+It’s nothing fancy, but it’s highly effective—and at a great price, too.

-Touted as the “world’s smallest bike rack,” the CLUG mounts to any surface and is available in three sizes to accommodate most bikes.
+Touted as the “world’s smallest bike rack,” the CLUG mounts to any surface and is available in a range of sizes to accommodate most bikes.
 What you see is what you get here—this little clip is the only piece, and it latches onto one of the wheels, no other hardware necessary.

 This pulley system solution may look complicated, but it’s actually quite easy to assemble and use.
 All it involves is attaching the hooks onto opposite ends of the bike and pulling the ropes, and in no time at all your bike is hanging from the ceiling.
 It might not be as convenient as other options, but it works well if you truly have no floor or wall space to spare (and want to have some fun).

 $40 $29.68 from Amazon